 Leaving the IMBA chapter program was not an easy decision.
 IMBA paved the way for a lot of what we now take for granted.
 The IMBA brand brought a lot of clout to local and regional mountain bike organizations.
 Even when we did not agree on some issues, we still maintained that supporting a strong national voice was important.
 To that end, NWTA will remain an affiliate member of IMBA’s Local program after the transition, just no longer part of the Chapter program.
 In fact, NWTA will be part of IMBA’s Advocacy Workgroup, so we will still have a voice in IMBA’s national policy agenda.

 NWTA will honor memberships currently held through the end of each member’s current membership timeline.
 Whatever your current NWTA/IMBA membership expiry date is, you will retain that date.
-In fact, you will continue to be an IMBA member and a newly minted independent NWTA member simultaneously until that expiry date.
 If you currently auto-renew, you will need to cancel your IMBA auto-renew service and join directly with NWTA.

 Nothing will appear any different or affect you in any way until we have our new membership management system up and running.
 We will provide instructions mid-April on what you need to do.